New GST on Freight Charges: Transportation of Goods

 Yes, GST is applicable on freight charges when the service is provided by a Goods Transport Agency (GTA).
 A GTA is any person or business that provides transport services in goods carriages and issues a consignment note.

-If there is no consignment note issued, the service is not treated as GTA service, and different tax rules may apply.
+If there is no consignment note issued, the service is not treated as a GTA service, and different tax rules may apply.

 Get a Free Trial – Best Accounting Software For Small Business